lcmhhhhhh/lcmTestPage/docs/ide-integration.md

 ## Using with Sandboxing

-If you are using Gemini CLI within a sandbox, please be aware of the following:
+If you are using VeCLI within a sandbox, please be aware of the following:

 - **On macOS:** The IDE integration requires network access to communicate with the IDE companion extension.
 You must use a Seatbelt profile that allows network access.
-- **In a Docker Container:** If you run Gemini CLI inside a Docker (or Podman) container, the IDE integration can still connect to the VS Code extension running on your host machine.
+- **In a Docker Container:** If you run VeCLI inside a Docker (or Podman) container, the IDE integration can still connect to the VS Code extension running on your host machine.
 The CLI is configured to automatically find the IDE server on `host.docker.internal`.
 No special configuration is usually required, but you may need to ensure your Docker networking setup allows connections from the container to the host.

 ## Troubleshooting